Pontifical vestments: Western Christianity

 At any liturgical celebration, whether wearing chasuble (for Mass) or cope, the bishop may also wear a mitre, pectoral cross, ecclesiastical ring and zucchetto.
 He may also carry the crosier if the celebration is within his own diocese or if he is celebrating solemnly elsewhere with the consent of the local bishop.
 If several bishops take part in the same celebration, only the presiding bishop carries the crosier.

-Latin Rite clergy other than bishops, in particular any who are abbots or apostolic prefects or ordinary of a personal ordinariate, may wear pontifical items.
+Latin Church clergy other than bishops, in particular any who are abbots or apostolic prefects or ordinary of a personal ordinariate, may wear pontifical items.
 Mitre, crosier and ring are bestowed on an abbot at his blessing and the pectoral cross is a customary part of an abbatial habit.
-There are limitations as to where and when abbots may wear pontificalia, for example only within his monastery.
-The practice of granting other clergy (e.g. the highest level of monsignor) special permission to wear such items as a mark of honour has almost disappeared; it is still practiced, however, for ordinaries of a personal ordinariate.
+There are limitations as to where and when abbots may wear pontificalia, for example only within their monasteries.
+The practice of granting other clergy (e.g. the highest level of monsignor) special permission to wear such items as a mark of honor has almost disappeared; it is still practiced, however, for ordinaries of a personal ordinariate.

 Eastern Christianity

 The pontifical vestments in Eastern Christianity are somewhat similar, although Greek terms are used instead of the mainly Latinate forms used in the West.
-There are also certain vestments which are unique to the Christian East.
+There are also certain vestments that are unique to the Christian East.

 In the Eastern Orthodox and Byzantine Catholic churches bishops use the following vestments (worn over the priestly sticharion, epimanikia and epitrachelion) and implements: